-That until such period or time as designated by the Commandery-in-Chief, Section 3 (Page 29, C. & R.), of Article 6, Finances, Chapter 2, which reads: "Departments shall pay to the Commandery-in-Chief fifty (50) cents for each new member initiated in Camps, other than Charter members in Camps," shall be suspended.
+That until such period or time as designated by the Commanderyin-Chief, Section 3 (Page 29, C. & R.), of Article 6, Finances, Chapter 2, which reads: "Departments shall pay to the Commandery-m-Chief fifty (50) cents for each new member initiated in Camps, other than Charter members in Camps," shall be suspended.

-Past Commander-in-Chief Grant: You have heard Department Commander Dyer of New York say that he intends putting on a campaign for membership, and there are some others also, and in order to facilitate and make an incentive for this proposition to increase our membership, it is recommended that proposition to increase our membership, it is recommended that proposition to increase our membership, it is recommended that proposition to increase our membership, it is recommended that proposition of the Command-graph be suspended until July first next year, and the Command-graph year.
+Past Commander-in-Chief Grant: You have heard Department Commander Dyer of New York say that he intends putting on a campaign for membership, and there are some others also, and in order to facilitate and make an incentive for this proposition to increase our membership, it is recommended that performed that paragraph be suspended until July first next year, and the Commandery-in-Chief do not require payment of this 50 cents per capita for each member initiated during the period.
+In 100 new members there is \$50.00 extra finances to campaign with.
+Your Committee recommends the suspension 1 this for the period until June 30, 1934.
 Commander-in-Chief Ruch: If there are no objections, it will stand adopted.
 So ordered.